 Jado Jeans is a fashion brand, established in 2018.
 We are committed to donating 20% of our profits to fight childhood hunger and homelessnes in America and beyond.

 When I got to America, I followed my passion for helping people and have been working as a nursing assistant in health care.
 I also find purpose as a volunteer in non-profit organizations that combat homelessnes (Preble Street Resources Center, Portland Maine and House of Charity, Minneapolis,Minnesota).
-I have been touched by the difficult lives of the good people I’ve worked with and volunteered for, and paired with my own experience as a orphan, I am well equipped to use my fashion business to help others.
+I have been touched by the difficult lives of the good people I’ve worked with and volunteered for, and paired with my own experience as an orphan, I am ready to help those who are experiencing difficulty life as I did.

 Jado Jeans don’t just make you look awesome, they also make you feel awesome because you know you are changing someone’s life!
 With Jado Jeans, you are not just a customer, you are a partner in a good cause!”